khaledmustafa91/ruby-task/README.md

 }
 ```

-### Patch '/post/:post_id/comment'
+### Patch '/post/:post_id/comment/:comment_id'
 patch request `patch '/post/:post_id/comment/:comment_id', paramters : {json body}, headers { "Content-Type": "application/json" , "Authorization": "Bearer <user_token>"  }`

 ## Description
-to update an existing comment on a post you should have your JWT token,
+To update an existing comment on a post you should have your JWT token,
 post id, comment id and updated arrtributes: body
 #### Note
-if you are not owner of that comment api won't allow to you
+If you are not owner of that comment api won't allow to you
 update that comment

 ### Input